Ackerson and Akers lineages.

 Coat of arms emblazoned by me with a semi-circular shape, illuminated, and with a freehand finishing.

-Blazon keywords: Party per pale, Sable, Or, Two, Head, Griffin, Eradicated, Addorsed and Counterchanged (2).
+Blazon keywords: Party per pale, Sable, Or, Two, Head, Griffin, Erased, Addorsed and Counterchanged (side-by-side).

 Style keywords: Outlined in sable, Semi-circular, Illuminated and Freehand.